Global investment banking fees fall 8 percent in 2015

 LONDON Global investment banking fees fell 8 percent in 2015 compared to a year earlier, with a boom in mergers and acquisition activity failing to offset a slump in equity and debt capital markets fees, Thomson Reuters data published on Tuesday showed.

-Global fees for services ranging from merger and acquisitions advisory to capital markets underwriting totaled $86.9 billion in 2015, the lowest annual figure since 2013.
+Global fees for services ranging from merger and acquisitions advisory to capital markets underwriting totalled $86.9 billion in 2015, the lowest annual figure since 2013.

 Regionally, fees in Europe declined 16 percent compared with a year ago, Asia Pacific fees fell 12 percent and fees from the Americas were down by a more modest 3 percent.